By Mehul Shah, Chief Strategy Officer, Indusface

 The benefits of Cloud are far more than the precautions needed to keep its Cons in check, and this is something that you don’t even have to do yourself.
 There are Cloud Security vendors that are great at what they do.

 Cloud Security-Simple or Complicated?

-Also, if you are moving your cloud to bigger cloud infrastructures like AWS, you cannot assume that your responsibility of its security is completely over now.
+Also, if you are moving your cloud to bigger cloud infrastructures like AWS, you cannot assume that your responsibility for its security is completely over now.
 If proper guidelines and practices are not followed any secure infrastructure can also become insecure.
 Let’s not blame cloud for those instances.
-There are certain steps that need to be followed for you to ensure that your data on cloud remains safe.
-Please refer to our other blog : Ten tips to secure your data on cloud.
+There are certain steps that need to be followed for you to ensure that your data on the cloud remains safe.
+Please refer to our other blog: Ten tips to secure your data on the cloud.